Friends of Friendless Churches

 Friends of Friendless Churches (FoFC), also referred to as 'The Friends', is a registered charity formed in 1957, active in England and Wales, which campaigns for and rescues redundant historic places of worship threatened by demolition, decay, or inappropriate conversion.
-As of July 2025, the charity cares for 71 redundant churches or chapels, 36 of which are in England, and 35 in Wales.
+As of April 2026, the charity cares for over 70 redundant churches, chapels, and meeting houses in England and Wales.

 History

 The charity was formed in 1957 by Ivor Bulmer-Thomas, a writer, former MP and a high church Anglican.
 He was the charity's honorary director until his death in 1993.
 The first executive committee included prominent politicians, artists, poets and architects, among them John Betjeman, John Piper, Roy Jenkins, T. S. Eliot, Harry Goodhart-Rendel and Rosalie Lady Mander.
 Initially the charity campaigned and obtained grants for the repair and restoration of churches within its remit.
 The 1968 Pastoral Measure established the Redundant Churches Fund (now called Churches Conservation Trust).
 However, the Church Commissioners turned down a number of buildings that the executive committee considered worthy of preservation, including Old St Matthew's Church, Lightcliffe, and St Peter's Church, Wickham Bishops.
 The charity therefore decided in 1972 to change its constitution, allowing it to acquire threatened buildings either by freehold or by lease.
 The tower of the church at Lightcliffe was the first property to be vested with the charity.

 Bulmer-Thomas' first restoration project was St James's Church in Llangua, Monmouthshire.
 He led the project in 1954–55, with the repairs carried out by E A Roiser.
 Bulmer-Thomas restored the church as a memorial for his late wife, Dilys Thomas, with a plaque dedicated to her placed at the church's entrance.
 After the restoration was complete he founded the FoFC in 1957 to "secure the preservation of churches and chapels, or of any part thereof, in the United Kingdom, whether belonging to or formerly used by the Church of England or by any other religious body … for public access and the benefit of the nation", marking St James's as a pivotal building in the history of church conservation and repair in England and Wales.
 Continuing his legacy, the FoFC completed a substantial restoration of St James's Church in 2024–25, which included extensive repair of the wagon roofs, lime plastering, rendering and limewashing.
+The church re-opened to the visitors in June 2025 and is open daily.

 In 2025, the FoFC acquired four historically significant sites from the Historic Chapels Trust, ensuring their long-term conservation and public access.
 The acquisitions were Farfield Friends Meeting House (West Yorkshire), Coanwood Friends Meeting House (Northumberland), Cote Baptist Chapel (Oxfordshire), and Biddlestone Roman Catholic Chapel (Northumberland).
 This follows a strategic move by the Historic Chapels Trust to find sustainable new custodians for its portfolio of buildings ahead of the charity closing its operations.
 The chapels form part of the biggest single-year acquisition programme in the FoFC's 68-year history.